 8 – Make a watering jug

 What you see on the end of the milk jug is a “Sprout” and is the work of Evan Gant.
 It is intended to help gardeners and upcycle their empty milk jugs into watering cans.
-Click on the image a take a better look at this rather amazing concept idea.
+Do visit the link and take a better look at this rather amazing concept idea.

 7 – Make a Storm Trooper Helmet